villekf/OMEGA-doc/docs/source/technical.rst

 *Corrections:*

-The last step, corrections, is applied whether the sinogram was created from raw data or during data load.
+The last step, corrections, is applied if precorrections are selected.
 However, most corrections are not applied if ``options.corrections_during_reconstruction = false``, with the exception of sinogram gap filling.
 Corrections are handled in the following order: Randoms (variance reduction, then smoothing) -> Scatter